roackb2/syncbox/README.md

 Term Project for National Taiwan University 2016 course Cloud Computing：Technology and Applications.

+This project aims to practice socket programming between server and client, cloud infrastructure and system architecture design and implementation, and distributed system programming, by building a file synchronization service, which is scalable, reliable, highly available and fault tolerant.

 ## What is this?

 Syncbox is a Dropbox-like service, that enables synchronization between devices for certain folder.